-Academic Progress Monitoring Frequently Asked Questions (FAQ) .
-1 1.
-How does the TRC consider evidence for tools that can be used at multiple grade levels?. .2 2.
-What is the difference in requirements for the "foundational psychometric standards" section of the chart and the "progress monition for intensive intervention" section of the chart 2 ?
-3. What does the TRC consider sufficient with respect to sample size? .2 4.
-What does the TRC expect vendors to submit for reliability of the performance level score, and what factors are considered when rating the quality of this evidence? .2 5.
-What does the TRC expect vendors to submit for validity of the performance level score, and what factors are considered when rating the quality of this evidence?
-6. How does the TRC consider evidence that is disaggregated for demographic subgroups (e.g., English learners, students with disabilities, students from different racial/ethnic groups) 4 ?
-7. What kind of evidence does the TRC expect to see for Bias Analysis? .5 8.
-What does the TRC expect to see for reliability of the slope?
-6 9.
-What does the TRC expect to see for validity of the slope? .7 10.
-What does the TRC expect vendors to submit for alternate forms, and what factors are considered when rating the quality of this evidence? .7 11.
-What does the TRC expect vendors to submit for decision rules for setting and revising goals and for changing instruction, and what factors are considered when rating the quality of this evidence? • 12.
-Can I submit tools that can be used as screening tools for review by the progress monitoring TRC? .9 References 1 0
+1. level How does the TRC consider evidence for tools that can be used at multiple grade s?
+2. What is the difference in requirements between the "performance level standards" on of the chart and the "growth standards" section of the chart?
+3. What does the TRC consider sufficient with respect to sample size?
+4. What does the TRC expect vendors to submit for reliability of the performance level e, and what factors are considered when rating the quality of this evidence?
+5. score What does the TRC expect vendors to submit for validity of the performance level e, and what factors are considered when rating the quality of this evidence?
+6. over NEW What does the TRC expect to see for evidence that a measure is not aligned?
+How does the TRC consider evidence that is disaggregated for demographic roups (e.g., English learners, students with disabilities, students from different l/ethnic groups)?
+8. What kind of evidence does the TRC expect to see for Bias Analysis?
+9. What does the TRC expect to see for reliability of the slope?
+10. What does the TRC expect to see for validity of the slope?
+What does the TRC expect vendors to submit for alternate forms, and what factors considered when rating the quality of this evidence? revis What does the TRC expect vendors to submit for decision rules for setting and ing goals and for changing instruction, and what factors are considered when rating quality of this evidence?
+Can I submit tools that can be used as screening tools for review by the progress itoring TRC? efere nces 1